Last Updated on February 20, 2025

 How can I book a practical driving test?

 Firstly, you must have passed your driving theory test before you can book a practical driving test.
+If you fail your theory test, you can have to wait three days before booking your next one.
 There are a few exceptions to this rule, including when upgrading from an automatic to a manual licence.
 When you’re ready, you can book your driving test online, or by telephone.

 Before you begin to book your test, you’re going to need to grab a few things, including: